Warnings: gore, murder.

 He rocked the child once in his arms, and Wen Yuan added a small, “Sorry.”

 Lan Wangji seemed not to mind at all that part of his ever-clean uniform now bore little handprints in dirt.
-“He found me,” was all he said, looking not at Wen Ning but at the child he held; and then staring at Wei Wuxian.
+“He was the one who found me,” was all he said, looking not at Wen Ning but at the child he held; and then staring at Wei Wuxian.